-Coal baron to Trump: 'Temper' your coal job promises
+Top coal exec to Trump: 'Temper' your coal job promises

 President-elect Donald Trump has promised to "save" America's coal country and put long-suffering miners back to work.

-But coal baron Robert Murray knows the daunting challenges facing his industry won't go away simply because Trump won.
+But a top coal executive Robert Murray knows the daunting challenges facing his industry won't go away simply because Trump won.

 "I've suggested to Mr. Trump that he temper his expectations," Murray told CNNMoney.
 The 76-year-old CEO of Murray Energy, the largest U.S. private coal miner, said he spoke to Trump about this issue both before and after the election.